-- The Bleeding Heart Vine is a unique plant which even gained the Award of Garden Merit from the Royal Horticultural Society.
-The species is indeed extremely popular as an ornamental plant due to its incredible beauty.
+- Most notably, the Bleeding Heart Vine is a highly unique plant.
+So, it even gained the Award of Garden Merit from the Royal Horticultural Society.
+The species also remains quite popular as an ornamental plant.

-- The vine requires a specific combination of complex environmental factors to survive.
+- But, the vine requires a specific combination of complex environmental factors to survive.
 For example, the root system must be partially submerged in water the majority of the time.
 The plant also requires very direct light.

-- The vine is extremely hardy despite the seeming frailty of the flowers.
-It has even escaped cultivation in some areas and has become naturalized.
+- Further, the magnificent vine evolved as extremely hardy despite the seeming frailty of the flowers.
+This surprising species also even managed to escape cultivation in some areas and therefore become naturalized.

-The beautiful Bleeding Heart Vine is an unusual species of evergreen vine.
+Firstly, don’t let this fascinating specimen beguile you with its simple-seeming appearance.
+That’s because the beautiful Bleeding Heart Vine constitutes an unusual species of evergreen vine.

-The leaves are dark green and oval, averaging 7 in (17 cm) in length.
-Its most noteworthy feature is the distinctive flowers which occur in bunches of 8-20 and appear on long, thin stalks.
+Also, the leaves appear dark green and oval, averaging 7 in (17 cm) in length.
+However, its most noteworthy feature remains the distinctive flowers.
+These occur in bunches of 8-20 and appear on long, thin stalks.

-Another distinctive feature is the color pattern: the outer portion ranges in color from stark white to a less common pale purple.
+Yet another quite distinctive feature is the color pattern.
+The outer portion ranges in color from stark white to a less common pale purple.
 However, the inner portion is a brilliant red color which creates a breathtaking contrast.

-The gorgeous Bleeding Heart Vine is endemic to a tropical climate, yet adapts well to temperate climates.
+First of all, the gorgeous Bleeding Heart Vine developed as endemic to a tropical climate.
+However, the truly breathtaking vine also adapts well to temperate climates when necessary.

-In the tropical heat, it produces copious, though small, fruit.
+It also grows rapidly under ideal conditions.
+Consequently, in the tropical heat it produces copious, though small, fruit.
 Both the fruit and their seeds are dark black in color.

 Finally, this beautiful vine was named by the nephew of the renowned botanist, George Thomson.